sfeniTV/php-dev-lamp/README.md

 PHP development environment with Linux, Apache, mySQL and PHP (LAMP) to use as a quick-start template.
 Shipped with the lilghtweight db-admin tool called Adminer.

 Makefile provides you some cool short commands to work much faster.
 Also there are installation commands for well known PHP frameworks.
-Have a look to it, very nice ;-)
+Have a look at it, very nice ;-)

 `make start` brings everything up and running.
 If you change the php Dockerfile, run `make build` instead to build the docker image again with your changes.